redkite-labs/redkitecms-docs/book/add-custom-theme.rst

         home.html.twig
         internal.html.twig

-so a base template is saved into a theme's sub-folder and it contains the common parts of the website's layout, while the other two templates inherit from the base template.
+a base template is added into a sub-folder.
+This one should contain the common parts of the website's layout, while the other two templates will inherit from the base one.

-The theme's configuration generated from a structure like that, produces two templates and three slots configuration files, in fact the files saved into the theme's root folder become a template file, while a slot file is generated for all the templates, plus one named **base.xml** that contains the common slots found in files saved into sub-folders.
+The theme's configuration generated from that structure, consists in two templates and three slots configuration files, in fact the files saved into the theme's root folder become a template file, while a slot file is generated for all the templates, plus one named **base.xml**.
+This last one contains the common slots.

 Don't worry about the generation process for now, because it is explained in detail in the next paragraphs.

-You might need to add more separation to templates, so your structure might look like the following:
+You might need to add more separation to templates, so your theme structure could look like the following below:

 .. code-block:: text